1856 Toronto municipal election: Election of the Mayor

 After the municipal election, City Council convened on January 21, 1856, to elect a Mayor.
-The proceedings were well-attended, with the gallery filled with spectators eager to witness a contest between John Beverley Robinson, who represented the Family Compact and John Hutchison (Canadian politician), supported by the City's burgeoning mercantile community.
+The proceedings were well-attended, with the gallery filled with spectators eager to witness a contest between John Beverley Robinson, who represented the Family Compact and John Hutchison, supported by the city's burgeoning mercantile community.

 Alderman Dunn nominated Robinson for the position of Mayor, with the motion seconded by Councilman Davis.
-Alderman Dunn argued in favour of Robinson, noting that he was the most qualified candidate and the only nominee from St. Patrick's Ward, which had not been represented in the mayoral office for some time.
+Alderman Dunn argued in favor of Robinson.
+He was the most qualified candidate and the only St. Patrick's Ward nominee not represented in the mayoral office for some time.
 Alderman Crooks nominated John Hutchison for Mayor, challenging Robinson's competency and criticizing him for not taking an interest in Council business when he was Alderman in 1854 and for not running for Council in 1855.
 Crooks also accused Robinson of arranging Councilman Moodie's absence from Council for the vote.

 In an attempt to influence the mayoral election, Councilman Moodie, an employee of the Grand Trunk Railway and a vocal supporter of Hutchison, was dispatched by his employer to Montreal three days before the election of the Mayor by City Council, despite his objections.
 Notwithstanding the controversy, Robinson was elected Mayor by a majority of 4, with the motion carried 15 to 11.